laureanoisaiah/SWARM-RDS-Client/README.md

 - Numpy [version >= 1.22]

 ## Getting Started
+First, please ensure that you have Git and something like VS Code installed.
+If you don't, you can download git [here](https://git-scm.com/downloads) and VS Code [here](https://code.visualstudio.com/download).

+Once you have these installed, open VS Code (or something like it, perhaps Powershell or a Terminal) and clone this repository with `git clone https://github.com/CodexLabsLLC/SWARMDeveloperClient`.
+Then, ensure you either go to this directory in your terminal or have opened the folder in VS Code.

-First, ensure that you have installed the dependencies as listed in the `requirements.txt` folder.
-This can be installed with `python3 -m pip install -r requirements.txt`.
+Next, ensure that you have installed the dependencies as listed in the `requirements.txt` folder.
+This can be installed with `python3 -m pip install -r requirements.txt` in a Powershell terminal in VS Code or in a regular terminal (Linux/Mac).
 **Note** If you are on Windows, use `python` instead of `python3`.

 ## Installing the License File